 Overview

-Drive past the surrounding wineries and olive groves from Geelong or come across the bay by boat to Portarlington, a historic town and favourite holiday spot on the Bellarine Peninsula, on the lands of the Wadawurrung people.
+Drive past the surrounding wineries and olive groves from Geelong or come across the bay by boat to Portarlington, a historic coastal town on the Bellarine Peninsula, on the lands of the Wadawurrung people.
+This popular holiday spot is easily accessible by ferry from Melbourne, making it an ideal choice for a relaxing day trip or mini break by the coast.

 Sip, savour and discover

 Spend a few days exploring the local wineries, restaurants and producers scattered across the landscape.
-Sample seafood fresh out of the bay, linger over a glass of cool climate red, or fill the boot with goodies from country provedores and farm gates stocked high with seasonal offerings.
+Sample seafood fresh out of the bay on a Portarlington Mussels Tour, linger over a glass of cool climate red, or fill the boot with goodies from country provedores and farm gates stocked high with seasonal offerings.
 Keep the culinary adventure going by hitting the Bellarine Taste Trail, which snakes its way across the peninsula.

 Bayside wanderings